input-output-hk/catalyst-ci/docs/src/guides/simulate.md

 The simulation can be done in 2 ways

-1. Running a command line `simulate`.
+1. Running a command line `simulate`:
 This will run Earthly command on every targets that match the given input targets.
 The targets will run sequentially, then preview the outcomes.
-1. Running a command line `generate`.
+2. Running a command line `generate`:
+This will create an Earthfile, which is set to be created at the `generate/` folder inside the current directory.
-This will create an Earthfile that has a main target called `simulate`.
+Inside the Earthfile, it contains a main target called `simulate`.
-Inside the main `simulate` target will contains all the targets that match the given input targets.
+This main `simulate` target will contains all the targets that match the given input targets.
 In order to test it, `earthly +simulate` can be run directly.

 ## Setup